gnzlbg/static_vector/README.md

 - memory allocation imposes an unacceptable performance penalty, e.g., with respect to latency,
 - allocation of objects with complex lifetimes in the _static_-memory segment is required,
 - `std::array` is not an option, e.g., if non-default constructible objects must be stored,
-- a dynamic resizable array is required within `constexpr` functions,
+- a dynamically-resizable array is required within `constexpr` functions,
 - the storage location of the vector elements is required to be within the vector object itself (e.g. to support `memcopy` for serialization purposes).